Owe IRS More or Less than $10,000? Implications & Options

 What If I Owe Less Than $50,000 to the IRS

-In particular, when you owe less than $50,000 to the IRS, you can qualify for a Streamlined Installment Agreement.
+In particular, when you owe less than $50,000 to the IRS, you can qualify for a Simple Payment Plan.
 You can apply for this payment plan online or by using Form 9465 (Installment Agreement Request).

 Luckily, you don’t have to provide a lot of information on your application.
 The IRS only wants to know how much you owe and how much you can afford to pay per month.
-If you owe less than $50,000, the IRS will automatically approve your payment arrangement as long as you can pay off your balance in 72 months or less.
+If you owe less than $50,000, the IRS will automatically approve your payment arrangement as long as you can pay off your balance in 120 months or by the collection expiration date if sooner.

-When the collection statute expiration date (CSED) falls before the end of the 72-month period, you need to pay off your taxes sooner or sign a waiver to move back the expiration date.
+When the collection statute expiration date (CSED) falls before the end of the 120-month (10 year) period, you need to pay off your taxes sooner or sign a waiver to move back the expiration date.

-If you can’t afford to pay your taxes owed in 72 months, you need to fill out Form 433-A or 433-F (Collection Information Statement).
+If you can’t afford to pay your taxes owed by the CSED, you need to fill out Form 433-A or 433-F (Collection Information Statement).
 These forms require extremely detailed financial information, and they allow you to request a longer time to make payments, an offer in compromise, or other hardship arrangements.

 Special Considerations for People Who Owe $25,000 to $50,000